 - Hose-end sprayer: A hose-end sprayer attaches to the end of a hose and mixes the water and the chemicals as the water passes through the nozzle.
 Since the chemicals are concentrated and the hose supplies a limitless amount of water, this type of sprayer is ideal for covering large areas.

 - Handheld sprayer: A handheld sprayer consists of a plastic or metal basin with a pump that doubles as a handle and a wandlike applicator.
 This type of sprayer is ideal for smaller applications, such as fertilizing a flower garden or treating weeds growing through a walk.

 - Wheeled sprayer: A wheeled sprayer features a tank atop a wheeled frame that allows the user to wheel the sprayer around the yard.
 This type of sprayer holds more liquid than a handheld or a backpack sprayer, making it ideal for larger applications, such as treating an entire yard.

 - Battery-powered sprayer: A battery-powered sprayer replaces the manual pumping action required for a traditional pump sprayer with batteries.
 The battery powers a small pump that maintains the required pressure in the tank to push the liquid through the sprayer nozzle.
-This type of sprayer offers convenience as it eliminates the need to periodically pump the sprayer to create pressure in the tank.
+Battery-powered sprayers are similar to paint sprayers but have less power.
+This type of sprayer offers convenience as it eliminates the need to pump the sprayer periodically to create pressure in the tank.

 Size and Tank Capacity